How to Minimize Enlarged Pores

 What can you do?
-Check out the steps below for the best treatments for blackheads and enlarged pores!
-You may never completely eliminate either, but if you follow these steps consistently, you likely will see a huge difference—significantly reducing blackheads and minimizing enlarged pores.
+Check out the steps below to find out the best treatments for blackheads and enlarged pores!
+By following these steps consistently, you'll see a huge difference—significantly reducing blackheads and minimizing enlarged pores.

 Fixing the Problem: What to Do & What to Avoid

-- Stop using skin-care products that clog pores or cause your oil glands to produce more oil.
-You must avoid products that are too emollient (meaning thick or greasy creams) or that have a creamy texture, as many moisturizers do.
+- Stop using skincare products that clog pores or cause your oil glands to produce more oil.
+You must avoid products that are too emollient (meaning thick or greasy creams) or that have a creamy texture, as many moisturizers for dry skin do.
 If you have oily skin, creamy, emollient skin-care products will lead to clogged pores.

 - Absorb excess oil.
 Clay masks can be great at absorbing oil and are an option, as long as they do not contain other ingredients that are irritating.
-Some cosmetics companies also offer oil-absorbing products to be worn under makeup; these are definitely worth trying to absorb oil all day long.
-A oil-absorbing product like Shine Stopper Instant Matte Finish with Microsponge Technology is an excellent choice, and you can visit Beautypedia Reviews to find other options.
+Some cosmetics companies also offer oil-absorbing products to be worn under makeup; these are definitely worth trying to absorb oil all day long (or at least for several hours).
+An oil-absorbing product like Shine Stopper Instant Matte Finish with Microsponge Technology is an excellent choice, and you can visit Beautypedia Reviews on our sister website to find other options.